Sybil Sheridan

 Sybil Ann Sheridan (born 27 September 1953) is a writer and British Reform rabbi.
 She was chair of the Assembly of Reform Rabbis UK at the Movement for Reform Judaism from 2013 to 2015 and was Rabbi at Wimbledon and District Synagogue in south west London.
 As of 2020 she is part-time rabbi at Newcastle Reform Synagogue.

 Sybil Sheridan has edited two books and contributed to several academic publications.
 She is a major contributor to interfaith dialogue, both nationally and internationally, and has a particular interest in Jewish-Muslim dialogue and especially between women.
 She co-chaired the Home Office International Conference for Women in Judaism and Islam.

 She has strong links to Israel and to the educational festival Limmud.
 She has lectured at Leo Baeck College and the Muslim College, London.
 She is on the International Editorial Advisory Board of Nashim: A Journal of Jewish Women's Studies & Gender Issues published by Indiana University Press.
 For eight years she was Jewish chaplain at the University of Roehampton.

 Early years

 A child of German-Jewish refugees, she grew up in Bolton, Lancashire, a member of Manchester Reform Synagogue.
-She read theology and religious studies at Cambridge University, being one of the first two Jews to do so (the other being Walter Rothschild).
+She attended Bolton School and read theology and religious studies at Girton College, Cambridge, being one of the first two Jews to study the subject at Cambridge University (the other being Walter Rothschild).
 She then studied at Leo Baeck College and at the Pardes Institute in Jerusalem, and was ordained as a rabbi in 1981, one of the first women in Europe in the role.